Samvit-Kini/Samvit_BSE_Portfolio/index.md

 from gpiozero import DistanceSensor, Motor GPIO.setmode(GPIO.BOARD)

 # Giving Names to each of the Ultrasonic Sensors
 ultrasonic_left = DistanceSensor(echo=17, trigger=4)
 ultrasonic_front = DistanceSensor(echo=9, trigger=10)
 ultrasonic_right = DistanceSensor(echo=22, trigger=27)

-# Giving Names to the motors, and the numbers are the pins on the Raspberry Pi
+# Giving Names to the motors, and the numbers are the pins on the raspberry pi
 # that the motors are connected to
 motor_left = Motor(forward=23,backward=24)
 motor_right = Motor(forward=26,backward=16)

 # Allowing the Ultrasonic Sensors to get more distance
 ultrasonic_front.max_distance = 10000000